NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 237d8b55-3f97-4749-aa60-e9fe97b45062:
   tagprefix: "&6&lTAB &r"
 ```
-This can also be achieved with commands, in this case `/tab player _NEZNAMY_ tagprefix "&4&lAdmin &r"` or `/tab playeruuid _NEZNAMY_ tagprefix "&4&lAdmin &r"`.
+Or with in-game commands `/tab player _NEZNAMY_ tagprefix "&6&lTAB &r"` and `/tab playeruuid _NEZNAMY_ tagprefix "&6&lTAB &r"` (the player must be online for uuid option to work).

 Properties can also be set as "default" for everyone who does not have them defined.
 For that purpose, a group keyword `_DEFAULT_` was made.